Megalodon: Maximum estimates

 In 2019, Shimada revisited the size of megalodon and discouraged using non-anterior teeth for estimations, noting that the exact position of isolated non-anterior teeth is difficult to identify.
 Shimada provided maximum total length estimates using the largest anterior teeth available in museums.
 The tooth with the tallest crown height known to Shimada, NSM PV-19896, produced a total length estimate of 14.2 m.
 The tooth with the tallest total height, FMNH PF 11306, was reported at 16.8 cm.
 However, Shimada remeasured the tooth and found it actually to measure 16.2 cm.
 Using the total height tooth regression equation proposed by Gottfried and colleagues produced an estimate of 15.3 m.

 In 2021, Victor J. Perez, Ronny M. Leder, and Teddy Badaut proposed a method of estimating total length of megalodon from the sum of the tooth crown widths.
 Using more complete megalodon dentitions, they reconstructed the dental formula and then made comparisons to living sharks.
 The researchers noted that the 2002 Shimada crown height equations produce wildly varying results for different teeth belonging to the same shark (range of error of ± 9 m), casting doubt on some of the conclusions of previous studies using that method.
 Using the largest tooth available to the authors, GHC 6, with a crown width of 13.3 cm, they estimated a maximum body length of approximately 20 m, with a range of error of approximately ± 3.5 m.
 This maximum length estimate was also supported by Cooper and his colleagues in 2022.

+In 2025, Shimada and colleagues proposed a significantly higher maximum length estimate of 24.3 m based on the hypothesis that megalodon had a much more elongated body plan than previously thought.
+An individual of such length was estimated to have weighed between 83.6 and 104.7 MT, with an estimated cruising speed of 2.1–3.5 kph.

 There are anecdotal reports of teeth larger than those found in museum collections.
 Gordon Hubbell from Gainesville, Florida, possesses an upper anterior megalodon tooth whose maximum height is 7.25 in, one of the largest known tooth specimens from the shark.
 In addition, a 9 by 11 ft megalodon jaw reconstruction developed by fossil hunter Vito Bertucci contains a tooth whose maximum height is reportedly over 18 cm.